 ULTIMATE KARTING CHAMPIONSHIP – SPORTING REGULATIONS

+Entrant/Drivers do not need a to have an arks test or an MSA license.
+However, you must have track experience in owner-driver karting and must be able to prove this if required via previous event results.
+If you have less than 3 races experience, you will be classified as a novice driver.
+You will then be required to start each heat race at the back of the grid.
 A competitor shall not take time off school to participate in motorsport without the prior written approval of their school.
-If participation in the championship requires absence from school, drivers in full time education are required to have the approval of their head teacher and a letter stating such approval from his/her school in order to fulfil registration for the Championship.
+If participation in the championship requires absence from school, drivers in full-time education are required to have the approval of their headteacher and a letter stating such approval from his/her school in order to fulfil registration for the Championship.

 All drivers shall demonstrate their driving ability to the satisfaction of the race officials during the mandatory practice period before being fully allowed to compete.
 The director of Competition has the authority to remove an entrant from competing at an event.

 Any driver who cannot maintain a speed within 107% of the fastest time recorded in each of the mandated timed practice sessions may be subject to removal.
 In such cases, the entry fee may be refunded in whole or in part at the sole discretion of the track officials.
 The intent is not to ban a driver but to ensure the safety of all drivers.

 All competition drivers must hold a current UKC competition License.
 Only UKC licensed drivers will accrue competition points.
 All points shall be contingent upon the driver being licensed in the current year as well as being held in “Good Standing” for the current year